SaifAlYounan/BoardAgent/README.md

 ## Status

 BoardAgent is an open-source beta.
-Use it with synthetic data only.
-It is not production-ready, and it carries no security certification.
+It is not production-ready, and it does not carry a security certification yet.
 I call this code line the private hardened beta: it passes its own regression net, except SR-102, which is still unresolved, and it has not passed an independent external review.

 I built BoardAgent so that a board can keep its official records in one service that its members reach through the agents they already use, without handing those records to